QCrBox/QCrBox/docs/how_to_guides/deploy_qcrbox_to_a_vm.md

     --host ubuntu@<public-ip> \
     --identity ~/.ssh/eosc_key \
     --version "$TEST_TAG" \
+    --local-image-tag latest \
     --apps "qcrbox_quality mopro" \
     --transfer-images --transfer-sources \
     --domain qcrbox.example.org --acme-email you@example.org
 ```

 No GHCR credentials are needed.
 The script validates every image before
-uploading and reports the first missing exact reference.
-Its archive name is
+uploading and reports the first genuinely missing source image.
+When
-derived from the image IDs, so rerunning after an interrupted upload resumes
+`--local-image-tag` is supplied, its local `qcrbox/*` images deliberately
+replace any existing exact deployment tags; this prevents an old
+`ghcr.io/qcrbox/*:<version>` alias from silently winning over a fresh `qcb
+build --all`.
+The unnamespaced `qcrboxfrontend-server:<tag>` image is treated
+the same way.
+The deployer compares a deterministic runtime fingerprint for
+each exact local tag with the same tag on the VM.
+This fingerprint covers the
+platform, runtime configuration, and ordered filesystem layers, while ignoring
+Docker build-history metadata that changes on otherwise equivalent rebuilds.
+Missing and materially changed images are archived; loaded images are verified
+against the expected fingerprint before provisioning.
+If everything already
+matches, packing, transfer, and loading are skipped.
+A mode-`0600`,
+rsync-friendly copy of the latest delta remains under `~/.cache/qcrbox/` on
+the VM so interrupted uploads can resume and subsequent deltas can reuse
+common compressed blocks.
+Remove that directory manually if disk space is
+more important than incremental transfer speed.
+The local temporary archive
+is removed after it loads successfully.
+The deployer
-the same `rsync` transfer.
-It also passes `--no-pull` to the remote provisioner,
+also passes `--no-pull` to the remote provisioner, preventing a transferred tag
-preventing a transferred tag from being replaced by a remotely published one.
+from being replaced by a remotely published one.
-The temporary image archive is created with mode `0600` and removed locally
-and remotely after it is loaded successfully.
 Add `--update` on later deployments to preserve accounts, data and secrets.

+If a retry is needed after the exact images have already loaded successfully,
+replace `--transfer-images` with `--reuse-remote-images`.
+This skips local
+packing and network transfer while retaining the provisioner's `--no-pull`
+guarantee.
+Use it only after confirming the VM has every required exact tag.

 ## GHCR authentication